A Foodcentric Life

 Serving Suggestions

-For leftover pumpkin puree, transfer out of the can to a glass airtight container and refrigerate for up to a week to make more smoothies.
+Have leftover pumpkin purée?
+Transfer it to a glass airtight container and refrigerate for up to a week - perfect for making another round of smoothies.

 Pumpkin pie smoothie on the counter with a mini pumpkin and jar of pumpkin puree.